mkaif101/html-resume-page-assignment/README.md

-HTML Resume Page Assignment

 This project is a single-page resume website created using only HTML, based on the provided reference layout.
 No CSS or JavaScript has been used in this assignment.

-The resume includes the following sections:
+The resume includes the following components:
 - Header / Name
 - About
 - Skills